Isazacamilo/TechnicalchallengeStori/README.md

 This project is creating a SQLite db to show the data, if you want to check how is the data inserted and showed in the db, you can install an extension in Visual Studio code to view the db.
 Extension name: SQLite

-NOTE: Once db file is created after running your code in local (not using container) you can right click and elect Open DataBase, that will open a SQLite Explorer and then you can right click and view the table.
+NOTE: Once db file is created after running your code in local (not using container) you can right click and Select Open DataBase, that will open a SQLite Explorer and then you can right click and view the table.

 Example of the DB after Inserting data: